Tony Keswick: World War II and the Shanghai Racecourse incident

 On 23 January 1941, at a meeting of 3,000 rate-payers on the Shanghai Racecourse, Keswick was shot twice by Yukichi Hayashi, chairman of the Japanese Street Union Association.
 The shooting occurred after the meeting rejected an amendment proposed by Hayashi, which opposed the imposition of higher taxes and instead recommended acceptance of a loan from an unnamed Japanese bank.
 Keswick's wounds, one to the left side of his chest and the other to his left forearm, were not considered serious, with doctors commenting that his heavy coat had probably saved his life.
 Hayashi was subsequently arrested.
 The company's Chinese business interests were later looted by occupying Japanese forces.

 Early on in the war, Keswick was appointed chief of the British Special Operations Executive (SOE) based in London.
 Prior to the Japanese attack on Pearl Harbor, Keswick flew to Singapore with Duff Cooper, Resident Cabinet Minister for the colony, and returned part way home carrying a report for Prime Minister Winston Churchill.

 After joining the British Army, he saw service in the Middle East before returning to participate in the Normandy Landings as part of 21st Army Group with responsibility for currency management.
 By the end of the war, he had risen to the rank of Brigadier.

 Post-war

 After the war, he took over as managing director of Matheson & Co.
 Ltd, in London, Jardine, Matheson & Co.'s London correspondent.
 From 1952 to 1965, he was Governor (Company Chairman) of the Hudson's Bay Company, North America's oldest company (established by English royal charter in 1670).
 Among his other business activities, he was Director of the Bank of England, Vice-Chairman of Alliance Assurance, and Director of the Anglo-Persian Oil Company, later British Petroleum.
 He was knighted in the 1972 Birthday Honours.

-He was a friend of the sculptor Henry Moore and placed several statues in particularly scenic spots on the hillsides of the Keswick estate.
-Keswick was also a member of the Royal Company of Archers, the British monarch's personal bodyguard in Scotland.
+He was a friend of the sculptor Henry Moore and placed several statues in what became the Glenkiln Sculpture Park at scenic spots on the hillsides of the Keswick estate.
+Keswick was a member of the Royal Company of Archers, the British monarch's personal bodyguard in Scotland.